oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 <details>
 <summary><mark>Generating a Signed Digest for Blockchain Tables</mark></summary>

 The **`blockchain_table get_signed_digest`** command generates and signs a cryptographic hash (digest) for specified rows or the entire Blockchain Table.
-The signed digest is created using the table owner's private key (stored in Blockchain table wallet), ensuring both integrity and authenticity.
+The signed digest is created using the table owner's private key stored in the database wallet, ensuring both integrity and authenticity.

 #### Usage: